 I know what the guy from Staten Island is talking about.

-But but uh today it would include terrorists, anybody else who wants to come in uh that's got a grievance against the United States, um uh they will be given sanctuary.
+But today it would include terrorists and anybody else who wants to come in that's got a grievance against the United States.

-I think I think it's uh a campaign year issue.
+I think it's a campaign year issue.

-But I guarantee you, if this ever gets out of the house and goes to the Senate, John McCain will use it as toilet paper.
+But I guarantee you, if this ever gets out of the House and goes to the Senate, John McCain will use it as toilet paper.

-Uh George W. Bush would never sign this.
+George W. Bush would never sign this.

-It just it isn't gonna happen.
+It isn't going to happen.

-It's uh sometimes clever politics when it comes time to being re-elected, which is the second most important thing a politician does.
+It's sometimes clever politics when it comes time to being re-elected, which is the second most important thing a politician does.

-First is spend money, and that's oriented toward getting re-elected.
+And that's oriented toward getting re-elected.

-John in Bloomfield, New Jersey.
+Let's see, John in Bloomfield, New Jersey.

-Welcome to the EIB network, sir.
+Welcome to the EIB Network, sir.

 Hello.